marshalloffutt/quidditch-roster/README.md

 # The Quidditch Roster

 ## Description
 This was an intense in-class code-along practice exercise to create an app that displays cards for quidditch players, and filters by House.
-The app is interesting because it uses multiple types of data (players, teams, houses), and component-based javascript.
+The app is interesting because it uses multiple types of data (players, teams, houses), and component-based JavaScript.
 This project also introduces Sass styling and Firebase.
-Once loaded the user has the ability to filter the list of players by the house they belong to.
-This exercise was mostly copy and paste what the instructors had already coded.
+Once the app is loaded, the user has the ability to filter the list of players by the house they belong to.

+This exercise was mostly copy and paste from what the instructors had already coded.
 As such, I cannot take any credit for any of the code in this repository.

 ![mainview](./screenshots/snapshot1.png)
 ![gryffindor](./screenshots/snapshot2.png)